St. Albans Historic District: Description and history

 The historic district covers about 35 acre of downtown St. Albans.
 The focal point is Taylor Park, a rectangular greenspace bounded by streets with public and commercial buildings on the opposite side.
 It extends on the west side of North Main Street (US 7) as far north as Hoyt Street and south to Stebbins Street.
 It also includes buildings on the adjacent blocks between North Main and Federal Street.
-North and east of Taylor Park, it extends to Congress Street in the north and Hospital Street in the south.
+North and east of Taylor Park, it extends to Congress Street in the north and Fairfield Street in the south.
 In addition to commercial buildings, the district includes city hall, several churches, and the Franklin County Courthouse.